SimonFJ20/courses/compiler/chapter_1.md

 ];
 ```

 Important to note, is that the tokens in this step do not represent structure in the code.
-(The representation doesn't it's an add expression).
+(The representation doesn't know it is an add-expression).
 It instead does 2 things:
 1. It groups together text characters. (`12` is 2 text characters but 1 token).
 2. It assigns a type to each token, (`12` and `34` are both integers).